The First Wild One

 This jacket is an example of the pride motorcycle riders have for their Schott Perfectos.
 Even after many long years of loving wear, the owner made sure to keep its tattered Perfecto tag intact.

 Stepping into Schott NYC's Union, New Jersey factory is like going back in time.
-They use machines that date back to the early 1900s, employ men and women who've been making jackets longer than you've been alive and emphasise quality above all else.
+They use machines that date back to the early 1900s, employ men and women who've been making jackets longer than you've been alive, and emphasize quality above all else.

 At the time, motorcycles were probably the furthest thing from Irving’s mind, considering they had only recently become commercially available and he didn’t even know how to drive a car.
 Irving was introduced to the world of boss hogs by a friend who was a member of the Beck family.
 The Becks were one of the country’s largest Harley-Davidson distributors and published a popular catalog of their wares that was available at motorcycle dealerships across the country.
 Schott Bros. began manufacturing outerwear for the Beck catalog in 1920, including early iterations of what would become the modern motorcycle jacket.